twitter/bootstrap/site/content/docs/5.0/components/placeholders.md

 ### Sizing

-The size of the `.placeholder`s are calculated according to the typography style of the parent element.
-To customize them you can use classes like `.placeholder-lg`, `.placeholder-sm` or `.placeholder-xs`.
+The size of `.placeholder`s are based on the typographic style of the parent element.
+Customize them with sizing modifiers: `.placeholder-lg`, `.placeholder-sm`, or `.placeholder-xs`.

 {{< example >}}
 <span class="placeholder col-12 placeholder-lg"></span>